 Washable Sanitary Towels

-From what I’ve read you just wet the sponge, insert, and then remove, rinse and re-insert when you feel them drop down a bit.
-At the end of your period they can be washed in the washing machine and stored for the following month, and should last roughly a year,
+You’ll know when they need changing when you feel it drop down a bit.
+Here, you can just remove, rinse in clean water, and re-insert.
+At the end of your period, your sponge can be washed in the washing machine and then stored for the following month.
+With care, it should last roughly a year.

 The drawback with sea sponges is that you would need to rinse them on a regular basis (as much as you would need to change a tampon or a pad).
 Therefore, it may be difficult to use when you’re not at home.
 And as they are natural sponge rather than synthetic then if you’re vegan, sea sponge probably isn’t for you.

 If you’re not convinced by any of the options above, or can’t find an option that will work for you, then an alternative eco-friendly period product option would be switching to organic tampons or sanitary towels.